Football: Conte, Mourinho feud as Kante sinks United

 Taking possession 25 yards from goal, Kante shifted the ball too quickly for Paul Pogba to close him down and smashed a low strike past De Gea from 25 yards.

-Marcus Rashford had a golden opportunity to equalise when his surge took him through on goal, but Thibaut Courtois produced a fine save.
+Marcus Rashford had a golden opportunity to equalise when his surge took him through on goal, but Thibaut Courtois's fine save condemned United to a painful exit.

-Diego Costa headed wide and Willian curled just over as Chelsea chased a second goal, but United were unable to avoid a painful exit.

 FA Cup semi-final draw: